Are you ready to discover your college program?

 Do I Need a Bachelor's Degree in Psychology to Earn a Psychology Graduate Degree?

-Holding a bachelor's degree in psychology makes it easier to transition to a graduate program in psychology.
-Graduate schools give preference to students with a bachelor's degree in psychology.
-However, some schools allow non-psychology students to take prerequisite psychology courses that give them exposure to foundational theories, statistics, and research methods in psychology.
-Some undergraduate degrees facilitate an easier transition to a graduate program in psychology than others; a student with a bachelor's degree in sociology will fare better than someone with a degree in mathematics.
+A bachelor's degree in psychology makes it easier to transition to a graduate program in psychology given the student's familiarity with the subject.
+Some graduate schools do give preference to students with a bachelor's degree in psychology.
+But many others allow non-psychology students to take prerequisite psychology courses that will give exposure to necessary foundational theories, research methods, and psychology statistics.
+Naturally, some undergraduate degrees facilitate an easier transition to a graduate program in psychology than others; a student with a bachelor's degree in sociology studies human nature and the inherent psychological theories this entails.
+Conversely, a math major has the mathematical skills necessary for the research aspect of psychology, but may not have requisite knowledge of psychological science itself.

-Applicants should identify what requirements each psychology department expects.
-Research graduate schools that enroll students with a non-psychology degree to find out which supplemental, upper-level psychology classes they require before applying.
-Most graduate schools in psychology function as part of a university with an undergraduate program that will allow you to complete the required courses.
-Should your preferred school not offer prerequisite options, other accredited colleges offer the prerequisite courses needed for application to your graduate psychology program.
-The graduate school may, however, apply a limited number of those credits to your master's degree.
-Make sure the program at which you take your prerequisite classes holds accreditation from one of six regional accrediting agencies in the nation.
-Without that designation, graduate programs will not accept your transfer credits.
+The only way to address these knowledge gaps is to identify what requirements each psychology department expects from graduate applicants.
+Research graduate schools that enroll students with a non-psychology degree.
+Find out the breadth of supplemental, upper-level psychology classes they require and if you must complete these before application.
+Most graduate schools in psychology remain part of a wide university with an undergraduate program in which you can enroll to complete those required courses.
+If not, enroll at another college offering the prerequisite courses needed for application to a graduate psychology program.
+The graduate school may even apply a limited number of those credits to your master's degree.
+Make sure the program you choose to take prerequisite classes holds accreditation from one of six regional accrediting agencies in the nation.
+Without that designation, your credits will not be accepted by a regionally accredited institution—the gold standard in higher education.

 Is Work Experience a Prerequisite to a Psychology Graduate Program?

-Many students enter master's programs in psychology with at least a year of work experience in psychology.
-The level of required experience depends entirely on the department and professors.
-Some graduate students will have the opportunity to become research assistants, but professors will want them to hold at least some experience.
+Many students enter master's programs in psychology with at least a year or two of work experience in psychology in a capacity such as research assistant.
+The necessity of this level of experience depends entirely on the department and professors and their lab.
+Some professors in your particular area of expertise want research assistants as part of the graduate program, and may want them broken in.
 Others will not require work experience because of the nature of the program.

-Contact the psychology department and, in particular, the professors who focus on your specialization to determine if they accept new students, or if they need students with experience.
-Faculty members generally list their requirements on their profiles.
-If the professor you wish to work with requires some level of work experience, but you have none, other skills may compensate for the deficit.
-For instance, if you worked in a corporate environment for some time, you may bring skills of interest to a psychology professor specializing in industrial/organizational psychology.
+Use your research skills to contact the psychology department and, in particular, the professors who focus on your specialization to determine if they accept new students, and what they seek in new graduate students for work in the labs.
+Faculty members generally list their acceptance status on their profiles.
+If the professor you wish to work with requires some level of work experience and you don’t have it, other skills may compensate for the deficit.
+For instance, if you worked in a corporate environment for a couple years, you may bring some skill sets of interest to a psychology professor specializing in industrial/organizational psychology.
 A prospective forensic psychology student with work experience in the justice system holds firsthand knowledge that may interest a professor specializing in forensic psychology.

 Do I Have to Take the GRE to Apply to a Graduate Psychology Program?

-The GRE serves as the standardised test that graduate schools in psychology require for admission.
-The GRE general test covers verbal reasoning, quantitative reasoning, and analytical writing.
-These sections measure students' aptitude to succeed in today's graduate schools.
-The GRE subject tests also test knowledge and skills in six subjects, including psychology.
-The specialized GRE psychology test requires the test taker hold prior knowledge of the subject through undergraduate studies or other experience.
+The GRE remains the standardised test that graduate schools in psychology require for admission.
+The GRE General Test covers verbal reasoning, quantitative reasoning, and analytical writing.
+These sections measure students' aptitude to succeed in today's competitive graduate schools.
+The GRE Subject Tests also test knowledge and skills in six subjects, including psychology.
+This specialized psychology test requires the test-taker have prior knowledge of the subject through undergraduate studies or other extensive experience.

 In some instances, students receive a test waiver from the graduate program to which they apply.
 Consider finding schools that offer a waiver to reduce the stress involved with applying for graduate programs in psychology.
 A waiver may also help those applying late in the application season.
 ETS reports the scores back to students in two weeks, but it takes weeks and probably months to adequately prepare for the GRE.